Bassett, Southampton: Red Lodge Community Pool

 Bassett has its own 20-metre swimming pool.
 Red Lodge Community Pool was threatened with demolition in 1999 and is now run by a charitable trust.
 The pool offers swimming lessons, community group bookings and public sessions.

+Notable people

+Former Prime Minister Rishi Sunak worked in the pharmacy owned by his mother, previously called Sunak Pharmacy and since renamed Bassett Pharmacy, on Burgess Road in Bassett.
+The business was still operating but no longer owned by the family as of 2022.